BCS-ChaitaliS/DockerHelloWorld/README.md

 This is sample project for Hello World which contains docker file to test on docker container.
 It uses java 11.

-docker pull openjdk - This will pull openjdk image

-docker images : list all your docker images

-docker ps -a  :  lists all the Docker containers

-docker ps : list only the running containers.

-docker build -t my-app-image .  :-build docker image with my-app-image

 docker image prune -a --force  :-delete all the images from container